-Vision Zero is a strategy to eliminate all traffic fatalities and severe injuries, while increasing safe, healthy, equitable mobility for all.
+Vision Zero is a strategy to eliminate roadway fatalities and severe injuries while increasing safe, healthy, equitable mobility for all.
 First implemented in Sweden in the 1990s, Vision Zero has proved successful across Europe - and now it’s gaining momentum in major American cities.

 The City’s Vision Zero program is founded on the following beliefs and practices:

 - Loss of life on our roads is unacceptable and preventable

 - Focus on deadly and life-altering injury crashes, and eliminate inequities

 - Responsibility is shared through a safe system that prioritizes the most vulnerable users